 To All SCI BC Members and Supporters:

-In light of recent developments related to the spread of the COVID-19 virus, SCI BC is suspending all services that take place in public spaces.
+Due to COVID-19, SCI BC is continuing to suspend all services that take place in public spaces through August.
 This includes peer events and coffee groups throughout the province.

-Please remember that if you are feeling unwell or suspect or know that you have been in contact with someone infected with COVID-19 you should do your best to avoid contact with others, and you should call HealthLink BC at 811 or your doctor, and make sure you call your doctor’s office or clinic before going there to be diagnosed or treated.
+Please remember, if you are feeling unwell or suspect or know that you have been in contact with someone infected with COVID-19 you should do your best to avoid contact with others and call HealthLink BC at 811 or your doctor.
+(Make sure you call your doctor’s office or clinic before going there to be diagnosed or treated.)

 Although the risk of COVID-19 to the general population remains low, it is important to acknowledge that many of our members (and staff members) have compromised respiratory and immune systems that may make them at greater risk for contracting serious symptoms should they be infected with COVID-19.
-We do not want to create undo stress or anxiety, but do want to make sure we provide information about how you can reduce the chance of getting infected and spreading the virus.
+We do not want to create undue stress or anxiety but do want to make sure we provide information about how you can reduce the chance of infection and community spread.
 Pragmatism without panic is what we are aiming for.

-We know this is a stressful time for many of you.
-Although some of our usual peer groups will be cancelled for the next few weeks, please know that we are still here for you and that you can connect with our InfoLine team and regional Peer Coordinators for information and support.
+So, while summer is here, enjoy the outdoors, practise physical distancing and keep washing those hands.
+Please know that we are still here for you and you can connect with our InfoLine and regional Peer Coordinators for information and support.

 - Email: firstname.lastname@example.org